ktomk/pipelines/README.md

 Memory and time limits are ignored.
 Press ctrl+c to quit.

-The Bitbucket limit of 10 steps per pipeline is ignored.
+The Bitbucket limit of 100 (previously 10) steps per pipeline is ignored.
+Use `--steps <steps>` to specify which step(s) to execute in which order.

 Exit status is from last pipeline script command, if a command fails the following script commands and steps are not executed.